-An institution should have an adequate system of internal controls over its liquidity management process.

-There should be regular, independent reviews and evaluations of the effectiveness of the system.
+An institution shall have an adequate system of internal controls over its liquidity management process.
+There shall be regular, independent reviews and evaluations of the effectiveness of the system.

-The internal control system for liquidity should be integrated with the overall system of internal control and it should promote effective and efficient operations, reliable financial and regulatory reporting, and compliance with applicable laws, regulatory requirements and institution's own policies.
+The internal control system for liquidity shall be integrated with the overall system of internal control and it shall promote effective and efficient operations, reliable financial and regulatory reporting, and compliance with applicable laws, regulatory requirements and institution's own policies.